glitter-byte/black-virtual-pager/README.md

-This is a reskin for the wifiPineapple Virtual Pager for those with Black cases
+This is a reskin for the wifiPineapple Virtual Pager for those with black cases

-replace the images in the /pineapple/ui/images direcory and reboot

-you may need to delete cached images and files in your browser for the change to appear
+replace the images in the /pineapple/ui/images direcory replace the index.html in the /pineapple/ui directory refresh browser you may need to delete cached images and files in your browser for the change to appear